npm/jobs/2018/q1/product-designer.md

 ## about npm

-npm is the package manager for all JavaScript, serving code modules to over 11 million developers around the world.
+npm is the package manager for all JavaScript, serving code modules to over 11 million developers around the globe.
 As a low-friction way to share code, it has facilitated some of the largest open source movements in web development.
 Since its invention in 2009, over 628,000 packages have been published.
 In 2018, nearly everybody who